WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental and homeowner-occupied units.

 Click here for a printable tri-fold brochure that explains program benefits and requirements in a convenient format.

-Rental Rehabilitation Program Guidelines
+Rental Rehabilitation Program

 Section 3 applies to the rental and housing rehabilitation programs described above.
 For residents of public housing and other low-income residents of the rehabilitation program counties, Section 3 brings the potential for increased employment opportunities.